Spectacle lenses at Jacksons

 The look, weight and resilience of your glasses will depend on what material the lens is made from.

-Eliminate surface reflections, block UV, improve clarity of vision and protect your eyes from damaging radiation.
+Eliminate surface reflections and block UV to improve clarity and protect your eyes.

-But don’t worry about these things.
-We will talk with you to discover how you want your glasses to work for you and what problems you have had in the past.
-We will then be able to recommend the best lens for you and your specific visual needs.
+We will discover your specific visual needs and uncover problems you have had in the past.
+We will then recommend the best lens for you.

-There are many things to consider when choosing a lens.
-Let our experienced team guide you through the process.
+There are so many things to consider when choosing a lens.
+Let us guide you through the process.

 Eyecode™ technology: which measures the exact position of the Eye Rotation Centre.
 This helps in placing the distance and near vision centre of the lens in exactly the right place for the wearer.